thibeserra/weather-climate/README.md

   - Then, click on LAUNCH THIS AVD IN THE EMULATOR icon, on colum Action:
   ![](app/src/readme/_14-start-nexus-5-virtual-dev.png)

-  - Thats great!
+  - That's great!
 The device is created and initialized with sucess if you see it =)
   ![](app/src/readme/_15-nexus-5-virtual-dev-started.png)

+4 - Note: Because the app is using the device's current location information, it may happen that the emulator is unable to obtain this information, causing cities not to be displayed on the main screen.
+    In this case, it is safer to test the app on the physical device.
+Below is the procedure to start the app from your preferred physical device: